Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

   - conditions (weather, time pressure, player status)
   - perks/traits

-**Design intention:** Higher baseline grades exist in harder zones, but the player must have capability to realize that potential.
+**Design intention:** Higher baseline Qualities exist in harder zones, but the player must have capability to realize that potential.

 ---